Frequently Asked Questions

 Do any of the city attorneys notarize for the public?

 The City Attorney’s Office does not provide notarial services to the general public.
-There is a public notary located in City Hall, Room 1W09.

 Is there a list of all blighted properties in New Orleans?